When did Slater and Gordon issue proceedings?

 Benefits to you in signing the agreement include:

-- If we issue proceedings, you will not be required to take any further steps to be eligible to receive any compensation obtained during the Court-ordered registration process in the future;
+- You will not be required to take any further steps to be eligible to receive any compensation obtained during the Court-ordered registration process in the future;

 - You will be eligible to receive legal advice regarding your participation in the claim; and